There are different types of Cedar trees available worldwide, and this article will discuss some of the different types of cedar trees.

 This tree, also known as the Bermuda Cedar, is a juniper species that can only be found on the island of Bermuda, hence the name.

-Before the first settlers cut it down, this tree covered a large portion of the island.
+This tree covered much of the island before the first settlers cut it down.
 A scale infestation eventually killed the remaining trees.
 As a result, it is pretty uncommon nowadays.

 Furthermore, when this tree became extinct, it also extinguished various pollinators who relied on it.
-It’s an excellent example of how human actions can have a negative impact on the environment.
+It’s an excellent example of how human actions can hurt the environment.

-The Eastern Red Cedar is a juniper species, not a cedar (which seems to get mistakenly as cedars).
-This tree takes on a pyramid shape throughout its life, making it reasonably easy to spot from afar.
+The Eastern Red Cedar is a juniper species, not a cedar (which seems to be mistakenly referred to as cedars).
+This tree takes on a pyramid shape throughout life, making it reasonably easy to spot from afar.

-Furthermore, they thrive in light forests in the east because they require open spaces and plenty of sunlight to thrive.
+Furthermore, they thrive in light forests in the east because they require open spaces and plenty of sunlight.
 In dense forests, they aren’t known for crowding.

-Aurea’ is a very decorative deodar cedar cultivar that can be identified by its name, which means “golden” in Latin and describes its foliage.
+Aurea is a decorative deodar cedar cultivar identified by its name, which means “golden” in Latin and describes its foliage.

-The color of the needles, which are light green with golden yellow shades, is the first thing that will strike you.
+The color of the needles, light green with golden yellow shades, is the first thing that will strike you.

 This is a one-of-a-kind conifer in our genus.
 The branches are dense, short, and grow horizontally, similar to the mother species.
 The foliage draping at the tips hangs softly on them.